What's up with cross-module optimizations?

 so no inlining happens (also just as observed).

-It is also worth noting that the 120
+It is also worth noting that the 120-discounted argument here is the Unbox dictionary

 which is used precisely four times in the function body,